Skip to content

 Hopkins Hall at Williams College in Williamstown, Massachusetts

-TL;DR: Williams’s Class of 2030 acceptance rate was 7.4%, with 1,239 students admitted from 15,534 applications, a record-low rate (Williams College Office of Admission; The Williams Record).
+TL;DR: Williams’s Class of 2030 acceptance rate was 7.4%, with 1,239 students admitted from approximately 16,557 total applications (15,534 regular decision plus 1,023 early decision), a record-low rate (Williams College Office of Admission; The Williams Record, March 22, 2026).
 The Class of 2030 cycle saw Williams’s largest applicant pool in college history.
 Williams’s Early Decision rate was 25.2% (258 admits), more than four times the Regular Decision rate of 6.3% (981 admits).
 Williams matched 14 students through QuestBridge.
 The Class of 2030 figure represents a meaningful drop from the Class of 2029’s 8.61% rate.
 Williams remains test-optional through the Class of 2031 cycle, the only top-15 institution to maintain test-optional status this long.

 What Is Williams’s Acceptance Rate for the Class of 2030?

-Williams’s Class of 2030 overall acceptance rate is 7.4%, with 1,239 students admitted from 15,534 applications (Williams College Office of Admission).
+Williams’s Class of 2030 overall acceptance rate is 7.4%, with 1,239 students admitted from approximately 16,557 total applications (15,534 regular decision plus 1,023 early decision) (Williams College Office of Admission).
 The Class of 2030 cycle saw Williams’s largest applicant pool in college history and the lowest acceptance rate ever recorded at the institution.

 The Class of 2030 figure represents a meaningful drop from the Class of 2029’s 8.61% rate.
 Application volume grew approximately 9% year-over-year, while admit count remained stable.
 Williams notified Regular Decision applicants on March 20, 2026, with detailed cycle reporting from The Williams Record.
 Historical Common Data Set filings are available through Williams’s Office of Institutional Research, and additional comparative data is available on College Board BigFuture.
 Williams complies with NACAC guidelines on admissions data disclosure.